Vector35/community-themes/README.md

 Welcome to the Binary Ninja Community Themes repository.

 To submit a theme, simply issue a [pull request]() adding your theme file.
+It is not necessary to add screenshots.
+We will create previews of your submitted theme so that all screenshots are the same size and show the same information.
 Sample themes are available from the [api repo](https://github.com/Vector35/binaryninja-api/tree/dev/themes).

-## Themes
+## Theme Submissions

 ### Gotham